August Rohling

-August Rohling (15 February 1839 at Neuenkirchen, Province of Westphalia, Prussia - 23 January 1931 in Salzburg) was a German Catholic theologian, student of anti-Semitic texts, and polemical author.
+August Rohling (15 February 1839 - 23 January 1931) was a German Catholic theologian and polemical author.

 He studied at Münster and Paris, and became professor successively at the University of Münster, Milwaukee, and Charles University in Prague, retiring in 1901.

 He wrote polemics against Protestantism and Judaism.
-Of his anti-Jewish works Der Talmudjude (Münster, 1871) became a standard work for anti-Semitic authors and journalists.
+Of his anti-Jewish works Der Talmudjude (Münster, 1871) became a standard work for antisemitic authors and journalists.
 It is a faulty abstract of the Entdecktes Judenthum of Johann Andreas Eisenmenger.

 The book first appeared when Bismarck inaugurated his anti-Catholic legislation, as a retort to the attacks made by liberal journals on the dogma of papal infallibility and on Jesuitic textbooks.
-The book was extensively quoted by the Catholic press, but it did not become a political force until the appearance of anti-Semitism, and the Tiszaeszlár Affair in 1883.
+The book was extensively quoted by the Catholic press, but it did not become a political force until the appearance of antisemitism, and the Tiszaeszlár Affair in 1883.
 Franz Delitzsch defended Judaism against the attacks of Rohling.
 At the same time Josef Samuel Bloch wrote articles in which he accused Rohling of ignorance and of forgery of the texts.
 Rohling sued Bloch for libel, but withdrew the suit at the last moment.
 Later on he greeted the appearance of Zionism as the solution of the Jewish question and wrote a pamphlet against Güdemann's "Das Judenthum in Seinen Grundzügen," etc.

 Those of Rohling's works which concern the Jews are, in addition to "Der Talmudjude":